castorini/pyserini/docs/experiments-vector-prf.md

 Second, it takes two more parameters, one `--ance-prf-encoder` which points to the checkpoint directory, and `--sparse-index` that points to a lucene index.

+For the lucene index, it needs to have `--storeRaw` enabled when building the index.

 To reproduce `TREC DL 2019 Passage`, use the command below, change `--ance-prf-encoder` to the path that stores the checkpoint:
 ```
 $ python -m pyserini.dsearch --topics dl19-passage \